PriyaDevNow/its-fresh-cafe/README.md

 * [Lucidchart](https://bit.ly/3nidrjl) - a diagram tool used to create a wireframes for this project
 * [ERDplus](https://erdplus.com/) - to create the database model in this project.
 * [Trello](https://trello.com/b/u1DVA6qR/kanban-template) - to vcreat the Kanban board to monitor the progress of this project
-- [Amiresponsive](https://ui.dev/amiresponsive) - used to see responsive design throughout the process
+- [Amiresponsive](https://ui.dev/amiresponsive) - used to see responsive design

 <!--->
 * [PostgreSQL](https://www.postgresql.org/)- Database used through heroku.